wsdl2phpgenerator/wsdl2phpgenerator-cli/README.md

 Uses the [MIT licence](http://www.opensource.org/licenses/mit-license.php).

+## Maintenance status

+This is no longer actively maintained.

+If you are looking for a PHP library to work with SOAP, you might want to try [`phpro/soap-client`](https://github.com/phpro/soap-client).

+If you are currently using `wsdl2phpgenerator` and want to continue using it, consider forking the project and maintain it yourself.

 ## Contributors
 Originally developed by [@walle](https://github.com/walle) and includes bugfixes and improvements from [@vakopian](https://github.com/vakopian), [@statikbe](https://github.com/statikbe/), [@ecolinet](https://github.com/ecolinet), [@nuth](https://github.com/nuth/), [@chriskl](https://github.com/chriskl/), [@RSully](https://github.com/RSully/), [@jrbasso](https://github.com/jrbasso/),